ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 participating aggregators stored unencrypted input shares on the same cloud object storage service, then that cloud vendor would be able to reassemble all the input shares and defeat privacy.

+#### Anti-replay {#anti-replay}

+Using a report in multiple batches, or multiple times within a single batch, is considered a privacy violation, since it may leak more information about that report than intended by the PDA protocol.
+For example, this may violate differential privacy.
+To mitigate this issue, the core specification imposes an ordering on reports so that aggregators can cheaply prevent replays attacks.

+Aggregate requests are ordered as follows: We say that a report `R2` *follows* report `R1` if either `R2.time > R1.time` or `R2.time == R1.time` and `R2.jitter
+> R1.jitter`.
+If `R2.time < R1.time`, or `R2.time == R1.time` but `R2.jitter <=
+R1.jitter`, then we say that `R2` *does not follow* `R1`.

+To prevent replay attacks, it suffices for each aggregator to ensure that each report it consumes follows the previous one it consumed.
+To prevent the adversary from tampering with the ordering of reports, honest clients incorporate the ordering-sensitive parameters `(time, jitter)` into the AAD for HPKE encryption.

+Note that this strategy may result in dropping reports that happen to have the same timestamp and jitter value.

 ## System requirements {#operational-requirements}